 As a primary school, the focus is on a smooth transition to secondary education.
 The majority of pupils progress to local Catholic secondary schools.
 Data from 2020 to 2022 shows that approximately 69% of leavers moved on to St Joseph's College, a high-performing local grammar-stream school, while 17% attended St John Fisher Catholic College.
 The school works closely with these institutions to ensure that the academic and pastoral progress made at St Teresa's is maintained as students move into Year 7.

 Securing a place at St Teresa's is a competitive process.
-In the last admissions round, the school was oversubscribed, receiving 73 applications for just 44 places, a subscription proportion of 1.7.
+In the last admissions round, the school was oversubscribed, receiving 73 applications for just 44 places, 1.7. applications per place

 Applications